google/bigwheels/docs/cpp_style_guide.md

 Avoid using  `// clang-format off` and `// clang-format on` to circumvent coding guidelines.

 If someone has put `// clang-format off` and `// clang-format on` tags around a block of code, please do not remove it without consulting them.
 There is a reason that they placed it there in the first place and that should be respected.

+## Usage of C++ features

+BigWheels permits the use of C++ features up to the version of C++ that is specified in the top level `CMakeList.txt` file.
+The only C++ feature that that must not be used directly is exceptions.
+While the STL and possibly some of the depdencies might make use of exceptions, BigWheels does not.

+Please take caution when using an esoteric C++ feature.
+This can create difficult debugging scenarios later.

+Please take caution when using the STL.
+Common data structures like `std::vector` can be used freely.
+However, algorithms that make heavy use of C++ templates can be very difficult to debug.
+If the use of theses algorithms are unavoidable - incude a comment expressing the intent of the code.